Arvtesh/UnityFx.DependencyInjection/README.md

 * The *interfaces* that define how the client may use the services.
 * The *injector* (aka DI container), which is responsible for constructing the services and injecting them into the client.

-There are at least 3 ways an object can receive a reference to a service:
-* Constructor injection.
-* Setter (property) injection.
-* Interface injection.

 ### Constructor injection
 In constructor injection all client dependencies are provided through a class constructor.
 Preferred when all dependencies can be constructed first because it can be used to ensure the client object is always in a valid state, as opposed to having some of its dependency references be null (not be set).
 However, on its own, it lacks the flexibility to have its dependencies changed later.
 This can be a first step towards making the client immutable and therefore thread safe.
 In general, this is the recommended approach.